-Whether you free range your birds or pasture raise like we do, predators are out there and these tried and true tips you’ll have better protection for chickens.
+Whether you free range your birds or pasture raise as we do, predators are out there and with these tried and true tips, you’ll have better protection for chickens.

-When we lived in the city across from Walmart we had six hens in a small chicken coop.
-It is two stories and the bottom was tight but they could scratch the dirt.
-Now out here in the country we have over 20 chickens who freely roam our acreage sun up to sun down.
+When we lived in the city across from Walmart, we had six hens in a small chicken coop.
+It is two stories, and the bottom was tight, but they could scratch the dirt.
+We have over 20 chickens who freely roam our acreage sun up to sundown out here in the country.

 We chose to pasture range our birds for a few reasons.
-I love seeing the birds roaming the yard enjoying life.
+First, I love seeing the birds roaming the yard enjoying life.
 The second biggest reason is we spend a lot less on feed.
-You can read more about why we pasture raise here.
+You can read more about why we pasture raises here.